-Table 43 to Table 46 show simulated social insurance contributions.
+Table 45 to Table 51 show simulated social insurance contributions.
 No external statistics for employer social insurance contributor numbers are available.
-The reliability of the external statistics for the numbers of contributors is called into question.
+The reliability of the external statistics for the numbers of contributors is called into.
 The external numbers seems very high relative to the EUROMOD simulated number of contributors.
 EUROMOD is in line, however with the weighted number of contributors according to the SILC RMF.
-The revenue amounts are more reassuring with a ratio closer to one than contributor numbers.
-Table 47 shows the numbers paying superannuation and the total amount contributed.
+The revenue amounts are more reassuring with a ratio closer to one.
+We know from Table 32above that self employed income is underepresented explaining the gap in EUROMOD and external figures for self employed SIC.
+No clear reson is evident for the sharp drop in extrenal statistics for investment income SIC - in 2009 it stood at €133 million but external stitistics for the following year show a figure of just €2 million.
+Table 51 shows the numbers paying superannuation and the total amount contributed.
 No external comparison figures are available.

-Contributors (unit) Revenue (unit Revenue (unit) EUROMOD database External source Ratio EUROMOD database External source Ratio employee SIC (excl health levy) 1,228,762 2,770,834 0.44 1,326 1,539 0.86 self-employed SIC (excl health levy) 297,365 361,769 0.82 317 421 0.75 investment/rental income SIC 736,916 n/a n/a 95 n/a n/a employer SIC 1,784,011 n/a n/a 5,556 5,944 0.93
+Contributors (unit) Revenue (unit) EUROMOD External Ratio EUROMOD External Ratio database source database source employee SIC (excl health levy) 1,228,762 2,770,834 0.44 1,326 1,539 0.86 self-employed SIC (excl health levy) 297,365 361,769 0.82 317 421 0.75 investment/rental income SIC 736,916 n/a n/a 95 n/a n/a employer SIC 1,784,011 n/a n/a 5,556 5,944 0.93